-- Thanks to him, a company-wide momentum was gradually gathered.
+- Thanks to him, a company-wide momentum was gradually gain.
 We are glad to see that more and more developers tried Docker in different projects.

-In the following year, Docker kept evolving remarkably and finally became a roar.
-Container technology became a buzzword which you couldn’t ignore.
-Big players jumped into this market one by one.
+In the following year, Docker evolved remarkably.
+Container technology became a buzzword that you couldn’t ignore and big players started jumping into the container market.

-Eventually, our whole pipeline is docker-ready when all tech giants (like AWS, Azure and GCP) are supporting Docker.
-We widely adopt Docker within our company, not just for deployment but also at development stage.
-Even our QA team use Docker and built an image with over 1 million pulls.
+Eventually, our whole pipeline is Docker-ready when all tech giants (like AWS, Azure and GCP) started supporting Docker.
+We widely adopted Docker within our company not just for deployment, but also at the development stage.
+Even our QA team uses Docker and built an image with over 1 million pulls.

-So how do companies use Docker?
-Let’s take a look at some of the Docker use cases and benefits found in our company:
+So how can companies use Docker?
+Let’s take a look at some of Docker’s use cases and benefits in our company: